dhh1128/sivanea.com/cordimancy/bonus-prologue.md

 Without breaking tempo, he untied the pouch at his waist and knelt to start a fire.
 Fuel was stacked nearby; apparently the elders had anticipated the need for warmth.
 He pretended to strike a flint, but a few muted syllables actually lit the tinder; as soon as the flames rose, he cast a different powdered blood and gulped the burnt citrus aroma that billowed.

 The osipi also inhaled; they were too mesmerized to do otherwise.
 Immediately the golden hue to their skin paled.
 Their breathing slowed; their shivering subsided even as the fire sputtered out.
 “You will say it is a fool’s dream,” Gorumim continued smoothly.
 “But it is not.
 Tonight you will see.”
-And now he shifted to the third and final part of his oration—a rapturous foretelling of the osipi destiny as they tamed the life power under his leadership.
+And now he shifted to the third and final part of his oration &mdash; a rapturous foretelling of the osipi destiny as they tamed the life power under his leadership.
 His tempo slowed; his diction adapted to the more Sata-like sensibilities now overpowering his audience.

 The people would be masters of all land, north and south; who could stand against them when they had the best strengths of all the races?
 They would help him govern in justice.
 Osipi musicians, with centuries rather than a few years of experience, would make music such as the world had never known.
 Osipi builders would master the subtlety of Sata structures, but add such color and passion that the beholder would weep.